Zlín Region: Population

-As of 1 January 2019, the region had 582,921 inhabitants.
+As of 1 January 2024, the region has 580,744 inhabitants.
 The share of males on the total population was 49.0%.
 Average age was 43.1 years, along with Hradec Králové Region the highest in the Czech Republic.
 The density of population of 147 inhabitants per km2 exceeds the national average.
-The highest density of population occurs in the Zlín District (185 inhabitants per km2) and the lowest in the Vsetín District (125 inhabitants per km2).
+The highest density of population occurs in the Zlín District (184 inhabitants per km2) and the lowest in the Vsetín District (125 inhabitants per km2).

-The table shows cities and towns in the region with the largest population (as of January 1, 2019):
+The table shows cities and towns in the region with the largest population (as of January 1, 2024):

 Other significant towns in Zlín Region are Napajedla, Hulín, Staré Město and Slavičín.

 Economy

 In 2021, the total GDP reached 11,737 million EUR.
-The region’s GDP per capita was EUR 20,193 (85% of the national average), ranking sixth among fourteen regions of the Czech Republic.
+The region's GDP per capita was EUR 20,193 (85% of the national average), ranking sixth among fourteen regions of the Czech Republic.
 Industrial potential of the region lies in manufacturing enterprises that represent 16% of total registered entities.

 As of end 2012, the Zlín Region had 138,269 legal and physical entities out of which 14,379 had employees.
 1,382 enterprises had 25 or more employees.
 The registered unemployment rate was 2.6% in 8/2022.
 Within the region, the highest unemployment rate was reported from the Vsetín District (3,2%), while the lowest from the Zlín District (2.4%).